Skip to main content

 caution

-If choosing a local directory, do not place the Update directory inside the directory structure for an EM that will be updated.
-If the update location will be on the SAM server, SMA Technologies recommends using a path similar to the following: C:\EM Updates.
+If using a local directory, do not place the update directory inside the directory structure for an Enterprise Manager installation that will be updated.
+If the update location will be on the SAM server, Continuous recommends using a path such as C:\EM Updates.

-The repository will exist inside this directory after extraction from the zip file provided by SMA Technologies.
+The repository will exist inside this directory after extraction from the zip file provided by Continuous.

-When the administrator receives a new version from SMA Technologies, they can update the repository locations to distribute it to all EM installations in the network.
-If database updates are also required, the administrator should update the database before updating the EM repository.
-The procedures in this section apply to EM installations on both Windows and Linux.
+When the administrator receives a new version from Continuous, they can update the repository to distribute it to all Enterprise Manager installations on the network.
+If database updates are also required, update the database before updating the Enterprise Manager repository.
+The procedures in this section apply to Enterprise Manager installations on both Windows and Linux.

 note